GalMunGral/galmungal.github.io/theoretical-minimum.md

 l isVisible(), setVisible()
 l Lots of other methods of lesser importance

+### Input
+- Picking: Figuring out what interactors are “under” a given screen point l Determine if a point is “inside” a component l contains(int x, int y) l Is the point inside the bounding box of this component (uses local coordinate system of component) l Terminology: likewise, picking is not a Swing term

 ### Output
 - Layout: Establishing the size and position of each object, both initially, and after a resize